aidanmorgan/dot-age/README.md

 ## Project Structure

-- `dotAge.Core`: The core library implementing the age encryption system
+- `DotAge.Core`: The core library implementing the age encryption system
-- `dotAge.Tests`: Tests for the core library
+- `DotAge.Tests`: Tests for the core library

 ## Testing

-The integration tests in `dotAge.Tests` validate the dotAge implementation against the reference [FiloSottile/age](https://github.com/FiloSottile/age) Golang implementation.
+The integration tests in `DotAge.Tests` validate the DotAge implementation against the reference [FiloSottile/age](https://github.com/FiloSottile/age) Golang implementation.
 To run these tests, you need to have the FiloSottile/age implementation installed on your system.

 ## Features